SamuelClucas/SC_TSL_15092024_plate_detect/analyses/0001_dataset_creation/01_image_collection.md

 ### Using timelapser:

-Any appropriate capture for the timelapse would work.
-As an example, I
+Any appropriate image capture rate for the timelapse would work.
+As an
-ran:
+example:

 ``` {bash}
 #| eval: false

 cd path/to/timelapser
 source camera/bin/activate
 sudo camera/bin/python3 scripts/start_timelapse.py --units h --duration 1 --samples 120 --path path/to/desired/image/output/directory